Professor, Middle Eastern Languages and Cultures

 John D. Soper Senior Lecturer, Central Eurasian Studies

-Malik Hodjaev is the John D. Soper Senior Lecturer of Uzbek in the department of Central Eurasian Studies.
+Malik Hodjaev is the John D. Soper Senior Lecturer of Uzbek in the Department of Central Eurasian Studies.

 Legal and political institution building in countries transitioning from dictatorship to democracy; democratization, transitional justice, and constitutionalism, esp. in the Middle East.